tuxfuxch/yarc/README.md

 ###Requirements

   * Minimum XBMC Frodo (should work with Gotham according to others)
-  * Internet connection to see preview images of movies.
+  * Internet connection to see preview images of movies, readme and demo Video
-  * I heard: it's still usable on a mobile with Symbian, Opera Mobile12, 42mb free ram and ARM 11 CPU @ 434 MHz
+  * Youtube Plugin

 ###Tested on (assumed latest version)